Nintendo Switch 2 vs Nintendo Switch: How does the newest handheld compare in 2025

 Nintendo Switch 2 vs Nintendo Switch: Joy-Cons

-The Joy-Con have had a glow up.
-The new Switch 2 Joy-Cons have been stretched into a much taller form factor than the previous model's.
-That should make for a more comfortable hold overall, especially with the slimmer silhouette and more rounded edges, though we're yet to test the handheld fully.
+The Joy-Con have had a glow-up.
+The new Switch 2 Joy-Cons have been stretched into a taller form factor than the previous model's to fit that larger display.
+That should make for a more comfortable hold overall, especially with the slimmer silhouette and more rounded edges.

 Face and d-pad buttons remain the same, and home and screenshot buttons are still in their standard positions.
 There is, however, an extra button placed underneath the Home, in a similar style to the screenshot grabber.
-This could be that elusive 'C' button that was rumored earlier in the week, though its use is still unknown.
+This is the Game Chat button, which opens you up to Nintendo's new Discord-like social features.

 Nintendo Switch 2 vs Nintendo Switch: Ports